gamozolabs/basic_mutator/README.md

 `Mutator::new` with a maximum input size, a bool indicating whether or not the input is ASCII-printable only, and a random seed to seed the internal RNG.

+A seed should be provided in all cases via the builder syntax, eg, `Mutator::new().seed(0xdeadbeef)`. _The mutator has no source of external entropy and thus without a seed will produce the same sequence of mutations._

 Once this `Mutator` has been created, fill `mutator.input`, a public `Vec<u8>` member, with the input you want to mutate.
 It is highly encouraged that you use `mutator.input.clear()` and `mutator.input.extend_from_slice()` rather than